Welcome West Marquette County, Michigan!

 Marji Gesick 100

-To punctuate the area's rich mountain biking resources, Debbie dropped mention of the Marji Gesick 100, an ultra endurance event that sold out its 2019 event in three minutes.
-According to Debbie, the event drew 800 participants from around North America.
-They come to try and finish the race (which boasts an average 60 percent dropout rate) but also to earn a handmade belt buckle for finishing under 12 hours.
-While the official description says “unsupported,” that’s untrue because unorthodox feed stations featuring barbecue, baked goods, drinks, and assorted snacks have shot up around the racecourse, complements of the local community.
+To punctuate the rich resources that exist there for mountain biking, Debbie dropped mention of the Marji Gesick 100, an ultra endurance event that sold out its 2019 event in three minutes.
+According to Debbie, the event drew 800 participants from around North America to try and not only finish the race (which boasts an average 60 percent dropout rate) but to earn a handmade belt buckle for finishing under 12 hours.
+While the official description says “unsupported,” that’s become untrue as unorthodox feed stations featuring barbeque, homemade baked goods, drinks, and assorted snacks have shot up around the racecourse, complements of the local community.

-Inclusion in this community is what Debbie would like Little Bellas to experience.
+Inclusion in this community is what Debbie would like Little Bellas to experience in the Marquette County chapter.
 Most of all she’d like to instill a sense of belonging and self-worth that Little Bellas will take with them for the rest of their lives.

 “I’m very passionate about women taking care of themselves, making their own decisions, believing in themselves, and knowing their own value.”